BrookeHeck/virtual-store/README.md

 nov-08-2022 @ 1907 - cart features fully functioning

 nov-09-2022 @ 2023 - make requests to a server holding product info using thunk middleware

+nov-10-2022 @ 1213 - products and categories come from a server